-Parker Players strives to craft productions showcasing the local talents of our artistic community and deliver high quality theater to Barrington.
+Parker Players strives to craft productions showcasing the talents of our artistic community and deliver high quality theater to Barrington and the surrounding areas.

 Each year we license, audition, cast, rehearse and present a full season of entertainment.
 We include musical theater, comedic plays and dramatic plays in our repertoire.